MarcDillar/MarcDillar/README.md

 ### Knowledge Sharing :book:

-Since my yougest age, I'm a curious person and I see knowledge as fertile ground for growth and empowerment.
+Since my yougest age, I have been a curious person and I have seen knowledge as fertile ground for growth and empowerment.
 Learning is a neverending journey and it's a path I'm following every single day of my life.
 A day without learning is a day lost.

 But more important than that, knowledge is worth nothing if it's not shared.